seanbao/mnemonas/docs/api-reference.en.md

 `password` is optional; non-empty share passwords are limited to 72 bytes.
 If `expires_in` or `max_access` is omitted, the server applies `share.default_expires_in` and `share.default_max_access`.
 If the path matches `share.policy_rules`, the most specific path rule wins: `require_password` rejects passwordless requests, while `max_expires_in` and `max_access` cap values above the rule limit.
 Authenticated share responses include `risk.level` (`none`, `low`, `medium`, `high`) plus optional reason objects so admins can find passwordless, long-lived, broad-folder, unlimited, stale, or soon-expiring links.

+Updates to shares that match `share.policy_rules` must also satisfy the path rule. `require_password` rejects updates that would leave a matching share passwordless, and explicit `expires_in` or `max_access` update fields that clear or exceed the configured limits are capped to the rule limit.

 Public endpoints:

 | Method | Path | Description |